City Val Surses Savognin Bivio

 Description

-Tinizong was first mentioned in Roman times as Tinnetione in the Itinerarium Antonini.
+Tinizong was first mentioned in a document in Roman times as Tinnetione in the Itinerarium Antonini.
 In Carolingian times, Tinizong was the seat of a royal court.
-In the late Middle Ages until 1834, the village took an important position with the Port as a transit point for pass traffic.
-With the decision of the Grand Council in 1834 to abolish port duties and transport privileges, Tinizong lost its important position as a place of traffic and transhipment.
-In 1610, a fire destroyed the main part of the village and parts of the Blasiuskirche from the 9th century.
-In 1631 the Capuchins took over the parish.
-Among them, today's Baroque building, which is worth seeing, was built.
+In the late Middle Ages until 1834, the village with the Port occupied an important position as a transit point for pass traffic.
+With the decision of the Grand Council in 1834 to abolish the port customs and transport privileges, Tinizong lost its important position as a transport and transhipment point.
+In 1610, a fire destroyed the main part of the village and parts of the Church of St. Blaise from the 9th century.
+In 1631, the Capuchins took over the parish.
+Under them, today's Baroque building, which is worth seeing, was built.
 The precious Gothic winged altar dates from 1512.

-Manganese ores (steel refiners) were mined in the Val d'Err, including the very rare ores tinzenite, parsettensite and sursassitol, whose names suggest their origin.
+Manganese ores (steel refiners) were mined in the Val d'Err, including the very rare ores tinzenite, parset tensite and sursassite, whose names indicate their origin.

 Contact

-Responsible for this content: Tourismus Savognin Bivio Albula AG.
+Responsible for this content: Tourismus Val Surses Savognin Bivio AG.

 This content has been translated automatically.